Kong/kong-pongo/README.md

   expose        expose the internal ports for access from the host

+  logs          show docker-compose logs of the Pongo environment

   restart       shortcut, a combination of; down + up

   status        show status of the Pongo network, images, and containers